 - Attend a Self-Help Group- Self-help groups are usually offered for free around the community.
 For those in recovery these often include Alcoholics Anonymous (AA) and Narcotics Anonymous (NA).
 Though they may not sound like fun at first, these are the preferred choices for those who are successful in their recovery.
 This is because they offer sober and social interactions.
 They often have sober activities outside of the group as well, such as barbecues or dances.
 This gives you the opportunity to meet new people and develop a good support system, which is important for long-term sobriety.

 - Meditation- To some, meditation is an important part of living life without drugs and alcohol.
 Meditation has been known to produce important changes to the structure and the function of the brain, helping to repair damage that may have been caused by the use of alcohol or drugs.
-It has also been shown to reduce stress and improve overall health.
+It has also been shown to reduce stress and improve overall mental and physical health.
 It can also help to reduce depression and anxiety, which are common triggers for relapse.
 Meditation also increases spiritual awareness which can be extremely beneficial when learning how to live without drugs or alcohol.